About Me / CV

 Recent Talks & Events

-February 2025: “Direct Control is Overrated” Central APA (Session on Doxastic Voluntarism, online)
+February 28, 2025: “Direct (Doxastic) Control is Overrated” Central APA (Session on Doxastic Voluntarism, online) (Handout)

 May 18-20, 2025: St. Louis Conference on Reasons and Rationality

-June 8-14, 2025: Summer Seminar on the Psychology of Faith (University of St. Thomas, Minnesota)
+June 8-14, 2025: “The Psychological Case for Doxastic Voluntarism” (with Mark Boespflug), Summer Seminar on the Psychology of Faith (University of St. Thomas, Minnesota)

 July 7-10, 2025: Veritas Graduate Scholars Conference (University of Notre Dame)